-Cerebral palsy is a disorder of movement, muscle tone or posture that is caused by damage that occurs to the immature, developing brain, most often before birth.
+Cerebral palsy is a group of disorders that affect movement and muscle tone or posture.
+It's caused by damage that occurs to the immature, developing brain, most often before birth.

 Signs and symptoms appear during infancy or preschool years.
-In general, cerebral palsy causes impaired movement associated with abnormal reflexes, floppiness or rigidity of the limbs and trunk, abnormal posture, involuntary movements, unsteady walking, or some combination of these.
+In general, cerebral palsy causes impaired movement associated with exaggerated reflexes, floppiness or spasticity of the limbs and trunk, unusual posture, involuntary movements, unsteady walking, or some combination of these.

-People with cerebral palsy may have problems swallowing and commonly have eye muscle imbalance, in which the eyes don't focus on the same object.
-People with cerebral palsy also may suffer reduced range of motion at various joints of their bodies due to muscle stiffness.
+People with cerebral palsy can have problems swallowing and commonly have eye muscle imbalance, in which the eyes don't focus on the same object.
+They also might have reduced range of motion at various joints of their bodies due to muscle stiffness.

 - Variations in muscle tone, such as being either too stiff or too floppy